 - Wash the radishes, then cut them in half and thinly slice them.
 Thinly slice 3 tablespoons chives.

-- In a bowl, combine the eggs, radishes, and chives with ½ cup Greek yogurt, 2 tablespoons Dijon mustard, and ½ teaspoon kosher salt.
-Taste, then add more seasonings as desired.
+- In a bowl, combine the eggs and chives with ½ cup Greek yogurt, 2 tablespoons Dijon mustard, and ½ teaspoon kosher salt, then stir in the sliced radishes to taste.
+Taste and adjust seasonings as desired.

 - To assemble, spread egg salad on one bread slice, then top with sprouts and another bread slice.